 Why it worked

 Taco Bell still manages to succeed because they have a strong ability to target their audiences effectively and creatively.
 Their experience in the industry has given them the ability to research their competition and their audience effectively.
-They have communicated with the younger generation because they are aware of the platforms they are using to find their information and what type of content they generally gravitate towards.
+They have communicated with the younger generation because they are aware of the platforms these people are using to find their information.
+Taco Bell also knows what type of content these people generally gravitate towards.

 Their social media platforms generally feature new products, mouth-watering pictures, contests, blogs, and other event-based marketing to keep consumers engaged.